Exhibit loan policy

 Requests must be received at least nine months before the planned installation date of the exhibition.
 Larger requests must be submitted twelve months prior to the installation date.

 A formal loan agreement signed by the head of the borrowing institution, or his/her deputy, is required.

-In most cases, the loan period for items is six months, maximum, from the date the item leaves to the date the item returns to the Library.
+In most cases, the loan period for items is six months, maximum, from the date the item leaves to the date the item returns to the Libraries.
 More time may be considered in some circumstances where the nature of the loan requires it, i.e., travelling exhibitions.
-A maximum number of items for any loan will be assessed on a case-by-case basis, subject to format, condition and value of item(s) requested.
+A maximum number of items for any loan will be assessed on a case-by-case basis, subject to format, condition and value of the item(s) requested.

 - Conservation or remedial treatment of any kind may not be performed without our permission.

-- Two complimentary copies of any exhibition catalog will be sent to the Dept. of Special Collections, Stanford University Libraries.
+- Two complimentary copies of any exhibition catalog will be sent to the Dept. of Special Collections, Stanford Libraries.

 Any dispute arising from the loan shall be determined in a State of California court of law.

 The borrowing institution should be prepared to pay any and all of the costs related to their specific loan request.
 An estimate of services provided by Stanford Libraries will be provided to the borrower before a loan agreement is signed.
 For specific fees, please see the fee schedule for external loans.

 - Administration, paging/reshelving, condition assessment, housing and pre-crating packing of the item(s) for exhibition.